Carricossauro/Carricossauro/README.md

 My name is **Tiago Carriço**.

-I have a Bachelor's Degree in **Computer Science** from Universidade do Minho, in Braga, Portugal, where I graduated in 2022.
-After working at [Critical Software](https://criticalsoftware.com/) as a **Junior Software Engineer**, I am currently working towards my master's degree in **Artificial Intelligence** at Utrecht University, while employed as a **working student** at [Keylane](https://keylane.com/).
+I have a Bachelor's degree in **Computer Science** from Universidade do Minho, in Braga, Portugal, where I graduated in 2022.
+After working at [Critical Software](https://criticalsoftware.com/) as a **Junior Software Engineer**, I completed my master's degree in **Artificial Intelligence** at Utrecht University while working at [Keylane](https://keylane.com/) as a **working student**.
+I am currently looking for a new opportunity in a data or AI-related role.

 Feel free to use this page to check out my university projects and personal endeavours!